ajerni/langchain-zim-generator/README.md

 It takes the whole zimdocs.txt file (thanks to Dr. Abstract - https://zimjs.com/docs.html), splits it into smaller pieces that are embedded in a vectorsore.
 The query is placed in the same vectorstore and returns similar chunks from the documentation, from which a ZIM code is generated using some very clever 😉 prompt engineering.

 This version uses an in-memory vectorstore (FAISS) and recreates the embeddings every time it runs.
-That is why this versioin only works with OpenAI keys from payed plans.

 Here is a version where the vectorstore is already created and hosted at pinecone:

 https://github.com/ajerni/langchain-zim-generator-pinecone

+Please note that the use of OpenAI embeddings seems to work with OpenAI Keys from payed plans only.

 ## Examples